mohamed-ali-21/AI-Powered-Log-Analysis-System/README.md

 ## 🚀 Overview

-This project is designed to simulate a modern monitoring system enhanced with AI capabilities.
+This project simulates a modern monitoring system enhanced with AI capabilities.
 It combines a **.NET backend**, an **AI Agent built using Google ADK**, and an **Angular dashboard** to provide automated debugging insights.

 The system goes beyond traditional logging tools by introducing **agent-based reasoning** to understand and explain system failures.